Beautiful landscape photos capture the spirit of nature with swaths of natural scenery.

 Others incorporate human influence as a juxtaposition between the artificial and the natural.

-Either way, landscape photographers surpass language and distance, centering instead on our innate connections with nature.
+Either way, landscape photography surpasses language and distance, centering instead on our innate connections with nature.

 1. Photograph Fog or Mist

-By cutting off aspects of a photograph, fog and mist create spectacular depth in a landscape photograph.
+By cutting off aspects of a photograph, fog and mist create stunning depth in a landscape photograph.

 2. Take a Portrait of a Landscape